abhishekarya1/Hash-Define-myNotes/content/java/basics.md

 +++

 ## Class
 Everything has to be inside a class in java source file.
+Filename must match the "entrypoint" classname (incl. case), and it ofcourse must have a `main()` method.

+- if all are non-public, the class name with file's name runs
-There can be multiple classes in a java source file but only one can be declared as `public`.
-Filename must match the "entrypoint" classname (incl. case) and it must have a `main()` method.
+- there can be multiple classes in a java source file but only one can be declared as `public`
+- top-level classes can't be `private` or `protected`, it leads to compiler error

 ### main()